lopezrj/lopezrj.github.io/_posts/2021-11-02-exploratory-factor-analysis.markdown

 KMO(r=cor(X))
 ```

-According to Kaiser’s (1974) guidelines, a suggested cutoff for determining the factorability of the sample data is KMO ≥ 60.
+According to Kaiser’s 1974 guidelines (Kaiser, H.F.
+An index of factorial simplicity.
+Psychometrika 39, 31–36 (1974)), a suggested cutoff for determining the factorability of the sample data is KMO ≥ 60.
 The total KMO is 0.83, indicating that, based on this test, we can probably conduct a factor analysis.

-Bartlett’s Test of Sphericity
+### Bartlett’s Test of Sphericity

 ```
 cortest.bartlett(X)